git-submariner/oddlyspecific/Goals for oddlyspecific website stuff.md

 - [x] Don't open new tab on graph click
 - [ ] Comment section
 - [ ] Move graph to sidebar or bottom of page (force)
-- [ ] Figure out how to auto publish new commits
+- [ ] Figure out how to auto publish new commits on Netify
+- [ ] Restyle site if needed